Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Discussion and Conclusion

 We find that our lanthanide rich $f_{\rm{dyn}} = 0.5$ model has initially different NIR colours than the other models.
 Notably, the F200W band is found to be as bright or even brighter than the F440W at 10 -- 20 days, due to the enhanced lanthanide emission at $\lambda \lesssim 3\, \mu$m.
 The general composition of KN ejecta parametrized by electron fraction $Y_e$ is often inferred by considering the colour and broadband LC evolution of the object, and by relating this to the average expansion opacity for given $Y_e$ \citep[e.g.][]{Tanaka.etal:20}.
 In this methodology, redder optical and NIR colours are usually taken to signify higher opacity material, typically associated to lanthanide-rich ejecta.
 We emphasise here that certain NIR colours may in fact appear bluer for more lanthanide-rich compositions, e.g. F440W - F200W.
 We therefore caution that while lanthanides do provide a significant amount of expansion opacity at NIR wavelengths, this does not appear to extend far past 2 -- 3 $\mu$m.
 From our models, we find that redder wavelengths are instead dominated by M1 emission from diverse first r-process peak elements, with potentially third peak elements playing a significant role in lower $Y_e$ ejecta where they may be synthesised in large quantities.

 While the results presented here inevitably depend on the ejecta model, choice of composition and atomic data, we find strong evidence showing that lanthanide impact is typically limited to $\lambda \lesssim 4\, \mu$m.
 This implies that MIR spectroscopy will be highly useful in probing first r-process peak species, particularly in cases where multiple lines of the same species are expected to be present, e.g. Ni\,\textsc{iii}, Se\,\textsc{iii}.
 In mildly bearing, or lanthanide-poor ejecta, observations in the NIR at later times can likewise probe `light' r-process species, while observations closer to $t \sim 10$d will instead measure lanthanide contributions.
-A full time-series of spectral observations will allow the separation of early time lanthanide features from more persistent first peak element features in the NIR.
+A full time-series of spectral observations will allow the separation of early time lanthanide features from more persistent, first-peak element features in the NIR.

-This current work and Jerkstrand et al. in prep. represent the first studies into the NIR and MIR emission of nebular phase KNe conducted using self-consistent NLTE radiative transfer simulations, and provide an initial look into the possible features found there.
-Further work exploring different merger scenarios, ejecta compositions and masses, as well as the generation of more complete atomic data required for NLTE modelling, are still required in order to provide a complete picture of nebular phase, IR KN emission.
+This current work and \citet{Jerkstrand.etal:25} are first steps into an exploration of the NIR and MIR emission of nebular phase KNe, conducted with NLTE radiative transfer simulations which self-consistently solve the temperature, excitation, and ionisation structures of the ejecta with the properties of the radiation field.
+While these studies provide an initial look into the possible features found there, further work exploring different merger scenarios, ejecta compositions and masses, as well as the generation of more complete atomic data required for NLTE modelling and usage of more realistic ejecta structure are still required in order to provide a complete picture of nebular phase, IR KN emission.